gamma-opt/website_research_team/content/home/welcome.md

 We develop research in the fields of Operations Research and Management Science, with emphasis on *Optimisation*, *Mathematical Programming*, and applications related to *Production Systems Planning* and *Supply Chain Management*.

+If you are interested in positions, collaborations or exchange opportunities, please contact [Fabricio Oliveira](/authors/g_fabricio-oliveira/).

 <meta name="viewport" content="width=device-width, initial-scale=1">

 <!-- Add icon library -->